UniversalDependencies/docs/_zh/dep/compound-vo.md

 udver: '2'
 ---

 The `compound:vo` relation is used for verb-object compounds where the combination is semantically one unit but syntactically separate.
-These are known as 離合詞 _lǐhécí_ "separable words" in Chinese linguistics.
+These are known as 離合詞 _líhécí_ "separable words" in Chinese linguistics.

 These compounds run the range of:

 - (i) light verb constructions where the noun carries more semantic weight than the verb
-  - e.g., 打␣電話 / _dǎ-diànhuà_ hit-telephone "make a phone call"
+  - e.g., 打␣電話 / _dǎ-diànhuà_ hit-telephone "make a phone call"
   - (equivalents of these in other languages may be labeled with `compound:lvc`)
-- (ii) neither the verb or noun can be considered the semantic head (i.e., an exocentric compound)
+- (ii) neither the verb or noun can be considered the semantic head (_i.e._, an exocentric compound)
-  - e.g., 讀␣書 / _dú-shū_ read-book "study"
+  - e.g., 讀␣書 / _dú-shū_ read-book "study"
 - (iii) situations where the verb carries the semantic weight over a relatively empty noun or the noun is semantically redundant
-  - e.g., 睡␣覺 / _shuì-jiào_ sleep(verb)-sleep(noun) "sleep"
+  - e.g., 睡␣覺 / _shuì-jiào_ sleep(verb)-sleep(noun) "sleep"
   - in the example, the noun 覺 no longer has a modern lexical usage independently and the verb 睡 can be used on its own to convey the same meaning

 All of the above cases have the same syntactic distribution, where the object behaves like a direct object of the verb.
 Verb-object compounds never take another object as direct object, and the object can be separated from the verb as in regular non-compound situations.